 Noncertified Professional and Administrative Employees.
-Employees in professional and administrative positions that do not require SBEC certification (such as noninstructional administrators) are employed by a one-year contract that is not subject to the provisions for nonrenewal or termination under the Texas Education Code.
+Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are not employed by contract.
+Employment is not for any specified term and may be terminated at any time by either the employee or the district.